Remove identifiable information from Android photos before sharing

-When you take photos with a digital camera metadata or EXIF data is added to it automatically which can reveal a great deal about the digital camera that was used to take it.
+When you take photos with a digital camera metadata or EXIF data is added to it automatically which can reveal a great deal about the digital camera that was used to capture it and the location.
 Information include the manufacturer and camera model, resolution, if a flash was used and the exposure time.
 While that may not sound too bad, it can also contain location-based information and the time the photo was taken as well as a unique ID for the device.

-If you share photos that you have taken with your Android camera online, the EXIF data is usually included which others can use to profile you.
+If you share photos that you have taken with your Android camera online, the EXIF data is usually included; others may use the data to profile you.
 Someone could create a profile of locations you have been for example or find out where you are likely right now by analyzing the location data of the latest photos that you have uploaded to the Internet.
 The latter happened to McAfee for instance who was caught by the authorities thanks to a photo's metadata.

 If you do not want your information to be published online, you need to strip the data from the photos before you share them on sites like Facebook, Twitter or any other site.
 How you do that?
 Glad you asked.